Skip to main content

 Configuration

-You can adjust the settings of DHTMLX To Do List according to your needs.
-The available configuration options allow you:
+Adjust the settings of DHTMLX To Do List to fit your needs.
+The available configuration options let you:

 Tasks